Home

 In other media

-- The Writing section of this website.
+• Writing.
 I don’t keep this as a long-term running public blog.
 Instead, I add and remove posts based on how useful or relevant I find them to be (or how much shame I feel when re-reading them).
 Think of it as a curated experience that’s theoretically more interesting for you.